-- a.
-There is conformance to the minimum yard setback requirements set forth in this ordinance for the district in which the use is located. - b.
-All other standards of the zoning ordinance are met. - c.
-Administrative Adjustment for nonconforming lots. - Purpose: Administrative adjustments are specified deviations from otherwise applicable development standards where development is proposed that would be:

-a.
-Compatible with surrounding land uses;

-b.
-Harmonious with public interest; and

-c.
-Consistent with the purposes of this Zoning Ordinance.

-2. Applicability: The DSR shall have authority to authorize an adjustment of up to twenty (20) percent of any numerical standard set forth in Article 8.
-No administrative adjustment shall increase the overall density or intensity of the development.
+- 1. There is conformance to the minimum yard setback requirements set forth in this ordinance for the district in which the use is located. - 2.
+All other standards of the zoning ordinance are met. - 3.
+Administrative adjustment for nonconforming lots. - a.
+Purpose: Administrative adjustments are specified deviations from otherwise applicable development standards where development is proposed that would be: - .
+Compatible with surrounding land uses; - ii.
+Harmonious with public interest; and - iii.
+Consistent with the purposes of this Zoning Ordinance. - b.
+Applicability: The DSR shall have authority to authorize an adjustment of up to twenty (20) percent of any numerical standard set forth in Article 8.
+No administrative adjustment shall increase the overall density or intensity of development.